Anxiety is fear and worry that can take control of a person’s life.

 There is no time frame on this exercise, it can be a few minutes to half an hour.
 Again it is about establishing a heart/mind connection and getting your awareness out of the anxious thoughts and more into your body.

 After a few attempts you can incorporate this into your daily routine.

-Do it in the car.
-Do it sitting at your desk.
-Do it before you sleep at night.
+Do it in the car, sitting at your desk, and before you sleep at night.